 Experience applying the legislation in practice is also helpful in preparing for the exam.

-The Jurisprudence Exam is based on provincial and federal legislation related to current pharmacy practice in Ontario.
+The Jurisprudence, Ethics and Professionalism exam is based on provincial and federal legislation related to current pharmacy practice in Ontario.
 Key pieces of legislation and supporting resources are listed below.
 The exam consists of 100 multiple choice questions.

 - Controlled Drugs and Substances Act (CDSA)